 This is the opportunity for the board to inform the Committees of solutions to issues identified by the board and by the Committees.
 Provide a short discussion of each of the outstanding issues, and the board's recommendation for action that could be taken by the board, by DCA or by the Legislature to resolve these issues (i.e., policy direction, budget changes, legislative changes) for each of the following:

-- 1. Issues that were raised under prior Sunset Review that have not been addressed. - 2.
-New issues that are identified by the board in this report. - 3.
-New issues not previously discussed in this report.
+1. Issues that were raised under prior Sunset Review that have not been addressed.